jross365/Get-ExtendedAttributes/.github/README.md

 * **Note:** The module exports the path of a "Helper File" as variable $HelperFile.
 This is used to *greatly* improve the speed and efficiency of **gea**.
 Details on how to use the helper file are explained below.

 ### 👷 Work In Progress! 👷
 Everything below this point is in the process of being written.
-Please check in periodically for updates as this documentation is created and completed.
+Please check in periodically for updates as this documentation is created and completed. (*Last Update: 05/30/2022*)

 ### Executing program